Superargo Versus Diabolicus

 Superargo Versus Diabolicus (Superargo contro Diabolikus, Superargo, el hombre enmascarado) is a 1966 superhero film written and directed by Nick Nostro.
 It had the sequel in 1968, Superargo and the Faceless Giants directed by Paolo Bianchini.

 Plot

-Superargo is a superhero who battles Diabolicus, a madman, from plotting to steal uranium as part of a plan to take over the world.
+Superargo is a super-powered masked wrestler turned secret agent who battles madman Diabolicus to stop him from stealing uranium as part of a plan to take over the world.